TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 The website was made using the 'Mobile-First' concept.
 The idea being that the website is mobile friendly always.
 The content will be less on a mobile screen, and more information will be displayed as the screen gets larger.
 This is also to make the website fully responsive.

-Link to the live [website](https://totallysly.github.io/portfolio-project-one/)
+Link to the live [The English Football Club - Website](https://totallysly.github.io/portfolio-project-one/)

 ![Responsive Mockup](/assests/readme-images/responsive-mockup.png)